AvolitesLtd/TitanManual/docs/running-the-show/linking-consoles-for-multi-user-or-backup.md

 -   \[Takeover\] will enable control on the backup console and disable DMX output on the main console.
 A prompt will appear on the main console to warn that DMX has been disabled.
-On touch consoles touching on this prompt will open the \'Exit Safe Mode\' menu with a softkey option to re-enable output.
+On touch consoles touching on this prompt will open the 'Exit Safe Mode' menu with a softkey option to re-enable output.
 On the Pearl Expert you can re-enable DMX output via the shift (\<Avo\>) menu.